Skip to main content

 Remediation Evaluation Model for Fuel hydrocarbons (REMFuel)

-An analytical solution, called REMFuel (for Remediation Evaluation Model for Fuel hydrocarbons) has been developed for simulating the transient effects of groundwater source and plume remediation for fuel hydrocarbons.
+This analytical solution, REMFuel (for Remediation Evaluation Model for Fuel hydrocarbons), simulates the transient effects of groundwater source and plume remediation for fuel hydrocarbons.
 In the analytical method, the contaminant source model is based on a power function relationship between source mass and source discharge for multiple fuel constituents, and it can consider partial source remediation at any time after the initial release.
 The source model serves as a time-dependent mass flux boundary condition to the analytical plume model, where flow is assumed to be one dimensional.
 The plume model for each fuel component simulates first order sequential decay and production of one daughter species.
 REMFuel can also simulate zero order or Monod's kinetics for decay of fuel components in the plume.
 The decay rates and other reaction coefficients are variable functions of time and distance in the plume.
 This approach allows for flexible simulation of enhanced plume remediation that may be temporary in time, limited in space, and which may have different effects on different contaminant species in the plume.

 Specifications